feedzai/AutoVizuA11y/README.md

 ## Description

-AutoVizuA11y is a React library that automates the process of creating accessible data visualizations.
-It focuses on features that improve the exploration of charts with screen readers, without requiring extensive accessibility knowledge from developers.
+AutoVizuA11y is a React library that automates the process of creating accessible data visualizations for screen reader users.
+It focuses on features that improve the exploration of charts with a keyboard, without requiring extensive accessibility knowledge from developers.

-This tool focuses on three different key components that were identified after consulting with several screen reader users: chart navigability; shortcuts that allow one to navigate the charts and get insights more quickly; and insightful chart descriptions.
+This tool focuses on three different key components that were identified after consulting with several screen reader users: chart navigability; insightful chart descriptions; and shortcuts that allow one to navigate the charts and get insights more quickly.

 ## Install AutoVizuA11y